To me, all life is precious; even garden pests, until they start munching too much veg. I find nothing is more wondrous than nature itself.

 Although foxes are scavengers and opportunist hunters—and, being omnivorous, will eat anything—they don't spend all their time rifling through bins.
-One of the main food sources for the urban fox is invertebrates—e.g. worms and insects.
-So apart from perhaps occasionally digging up the odd plant in the garden, the fox can be beneficial to the gardener.
+One of the main food sources for the urban fox is invertebrates—e.g., worms and insects.
+Apart from perhaps occasionally digging up the odd plant in the garden, the fox can be beneficial to the gardener.

 They Avoid Cats

 Also, being shy and timid, the fox is no match for a cat.
 A cat will target the fox's nose with its claws, so the foxes will instinctively stay well clear of cats.